-Aida is a world reknown creative extraordinaire.
+Aida is a world renown creative extraordinaire.
 Taught first-hand leadership by Astronaut Chris Hadfield and filmmaking by Christopher Nolan himself, Aida's unbelievable skills is rumored to be a genetically modified human (GMH) evolution from the crossing of Bill Nye and Neil deGrasse Tyson.
-She is most remarked for holding the Guiness world record for highest skateboard ollie, reaching the Moon and back.
+She is most remarked for holding the Guinness world record for highest skateboard ollie, reaching the Moon and back.
 Aida is the definition of greatness.
-She is determined to fulfill her legacy by unleasing the team’s creativity and guiding them to overachieve any challenge.
+She is determined to fulfill her legacy by unleashing the team’s creativity and guiding them to overachieve any challenge.
 With a focus on online video production, Aida has a passion for creating sharable content that reaches the hearts of millions.

 Aida Yoguely was born and raised in Puerto Rico and occasionally traveled to her parents' homeland Colombia.
 She attended CROEM, Puerto Rico's top boarding high school, specialized in science and mathematics.
 In 2010, she began her studies in Mechanical Engineering at the Georgia Institute of Technology.
 Yoguely earned her Bachelor of Science degree in 2015, and her Masters of Science degree in 2017.